Share on twitter

 In a masterful use of trompe l’oeil, a meticulously-painted hummingbird hovers, drinking from the flower with its long bill.
 The bird’s body is not contained within the picture plane, but overlays the gold frame so as to break the ‘fourth wall’ of the painting.
 It is a powerful image, transforming the graffitied splash into a nurturing burst of floral beauty.

 #19.
-Girl with Ice Cream on Palette
+Girl With Ice Cream on Palette, 2004

-Bonhams London, 24 March 2021
+Bonhams London: 24 March 2021

-Girl with Ice Cream on Palette
+Bonhams : BANKSY (B. 1975) Girl With Ice Cream on Palette 2004

-Girl with Ice Cream on Palette, 2004
+Girl With Ice Cream on Palette, 2004

-Spray-paint and emulsion on wood
+Spray paint and emulsion on wood

-59.7 x 50 cm (23 1/2 x 19 11/16 inches)
+59.7 x 50 cm (23.5 x 19.7 inches)

 Not one to shy away from dark humor and pointed irony, Banksy takes a subject that evokes the fragility and innocence of childhood: a young girl resplendent in her polka-dot dress, her hair tied in a ponytail with a bow, gleefully holding an ice cream cone.
 That the cone contains a fizzing stick of dynamite, however, is Banksy’s dramatic punchline and typifies the flavor of his humor; a poignant reflection by the artist on the inevitable disillusionment that accompanies aging and possible hopes for the future.